Audemars Piguet | Royal Oak | Lac de Joux | 20 pieces Limited Edition

 |Title||Audemars Piguet | Royal Oak | Lac de Joux|

 Founded by Jules Louis Audemars and Edward Auguste Piguet in Le Brassus in 1875, Audemars Piguet introduced the Royal Oak in 1972 and it was a game-changer for the luxury watch industry.
 Designed by the legendary Gerald Genta, the Royal Oak was the first luxury steel watch with integrated bracelet.
 Priced at a level above gold watches, it was a polarizing watch and it was unknown whether it would be a success.

 However, the watch quickly gained popularity and the first 2,000 in the "A-Series" sold out.
 Audemars Piguet then made additional watches in the "B-Series" and "C-Series", with all being numbered on the case back.
-This particular example comes from the "C-Series", but notably features a dial with "AP" located above 6 o'clock.

 [This artwork is not affiliated in any way to the Audemars Piguet company and brand, it is part of a large art collection in homage to the Swiss watchmaking heritage including multiple Swiss timepieces and watch companies]

 |Printing technique||Premium pigment inks on acid-free Hahnemühle fine art paper|

 |Authentification||Certificate of authenticity|